Tekin Bingöl

-Tekin Bingöl (born 1 August 1955) is a Turkish politician who serves as the Deputy Leader of the Republican People's Party responsible for political organisation since 8 May 2014.
+Tekin Bingöl (born 1 August 1955) is a Turkish politician who served as the Deputy Leader of the Republican People's Party responsible for political organisation from 8 May 2014 to 22 March 2022.
 He has served as a Member of Parliament for Ankara's second electoral district since 7 June 2015, elected at the June 2015 general election.
 He previously served as an MP for Ankara's second electoral district between 2007 and 2011.

 Early life and career

 Tekin Bingöl was born on 1 August 1955 in Bitlis and graduated from Hacettepe University Faculty of Medicine.
 He became a medical doctor, working in small villages in Bitlis and later becoming a private sector medical practitioner.
 He was also involved in business administration in the public sector before entering politics.
 He speaks English at a semi-fluent level, is married and has three children.

 Political career

 Bingöl was elected as a Member of Parliament for Ankara's second electoral district in the 2007 general election from the Republican People's Party.
 After the election of Kemal Kılıçdaroğlu as the party's leader during the party's 2010 ordinary convention, Tekin became the Deputy General Secretary of the CHP.
 He left Parliament at the 2011 general election but continued as a CHP politician, being appointed as the Deputy Leader of the party responsible for political organisation on 8 May 2014.
 He re-entered Parliament, again as a CHP MP from Ankara's second electoral district at the June 2015 general election, which resulted in a hung parliament.